jagyugyaerik/charts/README.md

 The above configuration uses @helm/chart-releaser-action to turn your GitHub project into a self-hosted Helm chart repo.
 Checking each chart in your project, and whenever there's a new chart version, creates a corresponding GitHub release named for the chart version, adds Helm chart artifacts to the release, and creates or updates an `index.yaml` file with metadata about those releases, which is then hosted on GitHub pages.

 Note: The Chart Releaser Action is almost always used in tandem with the Helm `Testing Action` and `Kind Action`.

+### Why an orphan gh-pages branch?

+An orphan branch has no history connection to your main branch, so the `gh-pages` branch contains only the `index.yaml` site and not your source code history.
+This keeps the repository smaller and the Pages history clean.​